Drug Safety Associate

 Examples of excipients include fillers, binders, disintegrants, lubricants, and coloring agents.

-Q24.
-What are the safety precautions are followed during documentation process
+Q. What safety precautions are followed during the documentation process?

 Safety precautions during documentation process are crucial for accuracy and compliance.